Make Your Book

 - Click Save

-If the source comes from a permitted domain, the video should then appear in your visual editor and webbook.
+If the source comes from a permitted domain, and you have copied in the source object’s <iframe> embed code, the video should then appear in your visual editor and webbook.
 If you’re unable to embed an iframe from a source because it isn’t allowed for your network, consider simply adding a hyperlink to the resource.

 Use Embed and Media Shortcodes

-Pressbooks supports two shortcodes, Embed and Media, which can be used to embed media in your book.
+Pressbooks supports two shortcodes, Embed and Media.
 The embed shortcode is most useful when you’re drafting content outside of Pressbooks (in a word processor, for example) but want to import it later.
 Using the embed shortcode signals to Pressbooks that there’s an embedded video and not just a regular link in your book.
-Here’s a sample embed shortcode for the video embedded earlier in this chapter:
+Here’s a sample embed shortcode:

 Insert H5P Activities